 Note that if you don’t know what your domain host is, take a look at the Google instructions on how to find your domain host.
 After identifying the DNS provider, choose it in the drop-down list, or select Any DNS provider.

 URL-prefix property supports four Google Search Console verification methods: HTML file upload, Meta tag, Google Analytics, and Google tag manager.
 This property type lets users analyze individual subsections of a website in Google Search Console.
 For example, if your site contains subfolders covering Germany and France, you can consider creating separate accounts for these properties:

 You also have to add a separate property for multiple protocols http and https:

 And a separate property for each subdomain:

 Here are all the ways to add a URL-prefix property to your Search Console account.

 Verify your ownership by adding a <meta> tag to your site

-To verify your ownership by adding a meta tag, you need to do the following:
+To verify your ownership in Google Search Console by adding a meta tag, you need to do the following: